Snow City Arts operates at Rush through the generous support of the Rush University Medical Center.

 Through the generous support of the Children’s Memorial Foundation, Snow City Arts is pleased to partner with Ann and Robert H. Lurie Children’s Hospital of Chicago, Illinois’ largest freestanding hospital exclusively for children.
 By working side by side with Child Life Specialists and the Department of Family Services, Snow City Arts offers innovative, arts-based educational programs to some of Chicago area’s most critically ill children in an advanced care setting.

-The newest site for Snow City Arts is the third children’s hospital in the Illinois Medical District: Children’s Hospital University of Illinois (CHUI).
-CHUI, Rush University, and John H. Stroger Medical Centers are close collaborators for pediatric cancer research through the Children’s Oncology Group.
+Children’s Hospital University of Illinois (CHUI), Rush University, and John H. Stroger Hospital are close collaborators for pediatric cancer research through the Children’s Oncology Group.
 Together they educate the next generation of pediatric cancer specialists through their combined Pediatric Hematology/Oncology Fellowship Program, and most importantly, they work together to provide state-of-the-art therapies for all children, adolescents, and young adults with cancer.

-CHUI’s Chief of Pediatric Hematology/Oncology, Mary Lou Schmidt, MD, observed the Snow City Arts’ Teaching Artists working with patients while making rounds at Rush University Medical Center.
+CHUI’s Chief of Pediatric Hematology/Oncology, Mary Lou Schmidt, MD, observed the Snow City Arts’ teaching artists working with patients while making rounds at Rush University Medical Center.
 She is passionate in her desire for the children at CHUI to have the same opportunity to work with our artists and, thanks to funds raised by UIC medical students and a generous donation from the Friends of UIC Pediatrics, she obtained the initial support necessary to start a new Snow City Arts program at CHUI.
-Snow City Arts has recently expanded its programming to the Comprehensive Assessment and Treatment Unit at CHUI.
+In 2016, Snow City Arts expanded its programming to the Comprehensive Assessment and Treatment Unit at CHUI.